ansterONE/first-steps/test.md

 public and the private sector, for example in the form of embedded researchers.
-Even though the emphasis here is on sustainable research, the projects are often closed and presented and not open for further development (unless some additional funding allows to proceed) Truely sustainable research is OPEN and would mean that a project has releases
+Even though the emphasis here is on sustainable research, the projects are often closed and presented and not open for further development (unless some additional funding allows to proceed).
+Truely sustainable research is OPEN and would mean that a project has releases
 - at some point (after the official end of the research period) other students, embedded researchers are allowed and encouraged to take the